sailfishos-mirror/mesa/docs/drivers/freedreno.rst

     Estimates the bandwidth usage of rendering in SYSMEM and GMEM modes, and chooses the one with lower estimated bandwidth.
 This is the default algorithm.

+  ``profiled``
+    Dynamically profiles the RP timings in SYSMEM and GMEM modes, and uses that to move a probability distribution towards the optimal choice over time.
+This algorithm tends to be far more accurate than the bandwidth algorithm at choosing the optimal rendering mode but may result in larger FPS variance due to being based on a probability distribution with random sampling.

+  ``profiled_imm``
+    Similar to ``profiled``, but only profiles the first few instances of a RP and then sticks to the chosen mode for subsequent instances.
+This is meant for single-frame traces run multiple times in a CI where this algorithm can immediately chose the optimal rendering mode for each RP.

 .. envvar:: TU_AUTOTUNE_FLAGS

   Modifies the behavior of the selected algorithm.
 Supported flags are: